fbgallet/roam-extension-stats/README.md

 Three commands in the **command palette** (open with `Cmd/Ctrl-p`) with customizable hotkeys:

-- 'Display page info' (default hotkeys: `Ctrl-Alt-i`) : display in a popup detailed info and the complete streak for current page,
+- `Display page info` (default hotkeys: `Ctrl-Alt-i`) : display in a popup detailed info and the complete streak for current page,
-- 'Display info on recent Daily Notes',
+- `Display info on recent Daily Notes`,
-- 'Toggle tooltips on hover': you can disable tooltips if you find them annoying.
+- `Toggle tooltips on hover`: you can disable tooltips if you find them annoying.

 ### Available Info